bhaskarborah/Marketing_Data_Analysis/README.md

 - Which marketing campaign is most successful?
 - What does the average customer look like for this company?
-- Which products are performing best?
+- Which products are performing the best?
-- Which channels are underperforming?
+- Which channels are under performing?

 #### Creating a summary of actionable findings to improve advertising campaign success:

 - Predict whether or not a customer will respond to the next campaign
 - Provide suggestions as to which are the most recommended campaigns to launch
+- Provide a demographic segmentation of the customer base and advise feasible campaigns based on the demographics of a customer

 ##  Reason the topic was selected

 #### In a very competitive marketplace, companies must optimize their potential addressable market (PAM).
-Using market segmentation, the benifits are less wasted resources (time and money).
+Using market segmentation, the benefits are less wasted resources (time and money).
 It allows the company to target specific potential customers that would most likely turn into actual customers by learning their needs and wants and fulfilling them.

 "Market segmentation can help you to define and better understand your target audiences and ideal customers.
 If you’re a marketer, this allows you to [identify the right market for your products](https://www.lotame.com/what-is-market-segmentation/) and then target your marketing more effectively.
 Similarly, publishers can use market segmentation to offer more precisely targeted advertising options and to customize their content for different audience groups."